imgen/TopAct/Deliverables/Readme.md

 [Description of the link](https://github.com/imgen/TopAct "TopAct")

 ## How to run
+First for `HTTPS` to work, might need to trust the root certificate.
+Run below command

+	dotnet dev-certs https -v

+Secondly this project requires the latest editon of VS 2019 and .NET 5 SDK

 Open `TopAct.sln` in VS and press `F5` or `Ctrl + F5`.
 It will launch `Swagger UI` page.
 Click `Authorize` button, in the popup dialog, don't forget to tick the `api` scope checkbox.
 Then just click the `Authorize` button at the bottom left, it should succeed.
 Then click `Close` button to close the popup.
 After authorization, just play with the UI using `Swagger UI`.